tasdikrahman/tasdikrahman.me/_drafts/2020-11-21-things-to-consider-before-choosing-one-big-cluster-or-multiple-smaller-kubernetes-clusters.md

 If you are not on a vendor specific kubernetes installation, what happens when the control plane goes for a toss?
 1 person having all the context is not scalable, what happens when the person who knows the operational know how is not present to handle the pager?

 What about zonal failures affecting the cluster?
 Do we have checks and balances to handle such an event?

+Having one cluster, per product group is also a model which people follow, helping de-risk the affects of failure to not affect other products/product groups.
+But then the operation problem/complexity of managing multiple clusters arise.

 #### Ending notes